-Figures 3 through 7 show the regions in detail.
+Figure 3 through 7 show the listed regions in detail.
 Figure 3 shows the spatial average of the anomaly correlation for the interactive (vary) and climatological (fix) ensembles.
-Figure 4 shows the potential predictability averaged over the region.
-Figure 5 shows the soil moisture auto time-lag correlation for the interactive ensemble at one and two months lag.
-(The time-lag correlation for the climatological ensemble is undefined).
-A similar time-lag correlation was computed between soil moisture and evaporation, but the relative results were almost identical to the soil moisture auto correlation, so they are not shown here.
-Figure 6 shows the year-to-year soil moisture variability for each region, again for just the interactive ensemble since the climatological ensemble has no time-lag correlation.
-The soil moisture variability is defined as where sm is the volumetric soil moisture fraction, sm is the climatological volumetric soil moisture fraction, and n is the 53 years of the full interactive ensemble.
+Figure 4 shows the potential predictability averaged over each region.
+Figure 5 shows the soil moisture auto time-lag correlation for the interactive ensemble at 1 and 2 months lag.
+(The time-lag correlation for the climatological ensemble is undefined.)
+A similar time-lag correlation was computed between soil moisture and evaporation, but the relative results were almost identical to the soil moisture autocorrelation, so they are not shown here.
+Figure 6 shows the year-to-year soil moisture variability for each region, again for just the interactive ensemble since the climatological ensemble has no year-to-year variability.
+The soil moisture variability is defined as where sm is the volumetric soil moisture fraction, $\overline{sm}$ is the climatological volumetric soil moisture fraction, and n is the 53 yr of the full interactive ensemble.
 Figure 7 shows the annual climatological cycle of precipitation for both the ECPC SFM and CRU observations.